BrightPath-io/architecture/brightpath_database_design.md

-# BrightPath Database Design: MongoDB and Redis/Valkey Hybrid Approach
+# BrightPath Database Design: MongoDB with Local Storage for Questionnaire Progress

-This document outlines the database design for the BrightPath homeschooling scheduling platform, using a hybrid approach with MongoDB for persistent storage and Redis/Valkey for caching and real-time functionality.
+This document outlines the revised database design for the BrightPath homeschooling scheduling platform, using MongoDB for persistent storage and browser local storage for questionnaire progress in the initial prototype.

 ## MongoDB Schema Design